magentabusiness/magentabusiness.github.io/_includes/docs/reference/mqtt-api.md

 [MQTT](https://en.wikipedia.org/wiki/MQTT) is a lightweight publish-subscribe messaging protocol which probably makes it the most suitable for various IoT devices.
 You can find more information about MQTT [here](http://mqtt.org/).

-ThingsBoard server nodes act as an MQTT Broker that supports QoS levels 0 (at most once) and 1 (at least once) and a set of [configurable](/docs/{{docsPrefix}}user-guide/device-profiles/#mqtt-device-topic-filters) topics.
+IoT Hub server nodes act as an MQTT Broker that supports QoS levels 0 (at most once) and 1 (at least once) and a set of [configurable](/docs/{{docsPrefix}}user-guide/device-profiles/#mqtt-device-topic-filters) topics.

 ##### Client libraries setup